vhscom/archuro/README.md

 - `cx` lists currently installed VS Code extensions
 - `cxinstall` attempts to install saved extensions from `~/.vscode/extensions`
 - `cxsave` appends currently installed VS Code extensions to `~/.vscode/extensions`
-- `cxremoveall` removes all currently installed extensions (use with caution)
+- `cxremoveall` removes all currently installed extensions (use with care)

 Platform-specific [setting locations](https://vscode.readthedocs.io/en/latest/getstarted/settings/#settings-file-locations) vary.
 Mac and Windows store VS Code settings along with application data and not in the user's home directory.
 Keep this in mind and create a symbolic link (`ln -s`) to the user `$HOME` or adjust scripts as needed.

-For more info on extensions see [User and Workspace settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/) on the VS Code docs site.
+For more info on using extensions see [User and Workspace settings](https://vscode.readthedocs.io/en/latest/getstarted/settings/) on the VS Code docs site.

-### Extended builds
+## Extended builds

 Spinning up a disposable Arch Linux tty is great.
 But throwing away work doing repetitive tasks isn't.
 For this reason Archuro provides extended builds for persisting state and heavily caching development dependencies under Arch Linux using Docker.
 Think of it as your own custom build of the OS and update the `Dockerfile` provided to customize as desired.